Foundation Degree in Early Years

 Any other information an applicant would need to know at this initial stage?

-For students following the FdA Early Years (0-8) (Professional Practice) pathway, this enables students to meet the 350 hours of practice which is required to gain a licence to practice in early years.
+For students following the FdA Early Years (0-8) (Professional Practice) pathway, this enables students to meet the 385 hours of practice which is required to gain full and relevant status.

-For students on the Foundation Degree in Early Years (0-8), apply to University of Worcester for the BA (Hons) Integrated Working with Children and Families top-up, and you will be guaranteed an offer of place or interview.
+For students on the Foundation Degree in Early Years (0-8), apply to University of Worcester for the BA (Hons) Integrated Working with Children and Families top-up, or BA (Hons) Early Childhood in Society and you will be guaranteed an offer of place or interview.

 Course fee (per annum)